robrich/kubernetes-hands-on-workshop/02-Hello-Docker/start/README.md

    This says "start with the [node](https://hub.docker.com/_/node/) base-image, and use the alpine flavor of it."
 The alpine Linux distribution is known for being tiny.

    **Pro tip:** Rather than copying and pasting the text, type each step instead.
 You'll become much more familiar with the new technology this way.

 3. Add this line to set the current directory inside the image:

    ```
    WORKDIR /app
    ```

-   This says "I want my process to start from the `/app` directory."
+   This says "I want my image content to be in the `/app` directory."
 It will create the directory if it doesn't exist.

-This is the directory inside the image.
+   There's nothing magical about the `/app` directory.
+You could call it `/foo/bar/baz` and this example would work just fine.

 4. Next line: